engie-new-business/technicaldoc/RELAYER.md

 # Rockside Relayer

 Rockside relayer is a transaction deliverery service.
-Give us your max gas price and your desired speed, we makes sure your transaction is executed on time and at the best price.
+Give us your max gas price and your desired speed, we makes sure your transaction is executed at the best price for your time.

 ## The problem we solve
 Sometimes Ethereum transactions are stuck or lost.
 To attempt to solve this problem, developers overpay transactions and must remain on-call to unblock them.
-We designed a solution with a new approach to get rid of this situation
+We designed a solution with a new approach to get rid of this situation.

 ## How it works

-* **API and SDK**: Send your transactions using our API and SDK (JS, iOS)
+* **API and SDK**: Send your transactions using our API and open source SDK (JS, iOS)
-* **Speed and gas price limit**: Depending on your gas price limit, your desired speed and current  gas prices market, we decide to accept or not your transaction.
-Once accepted, we make sure that your transaction is executed on time and at the best price.
+* **Speed and gas price limit**: Depending on your gas price limit, your desired speed and current  gas prices market, we whether or not to relay your trandaction.
+Once accepted, we make sure that your transaction is validated at the best price for your time.
 Available speed are: safelow (around 30 minutes), average (around 5 minutes), fast (around 2 minutes), fastest (around 30 seconds)
 * **Meta transaction**: To relay your transactions we use Meta Transaction and wraps signed message in a new transaction.
 * **Gasless transaction:** Thanks to Meta transaction, Rockside allows you to pay gas fees for your DApp's users.
 They no longer need ETH to interact with your Dapp.
-* **Transaction auto replay**: We monitor your transactions to increase the price of gas when necessary to validate your transaction according to your requested speed.
+* **Transaction auto replay**: We monitor your transactions and we replace it with one with a higher gas price when necessary to validate your transaction according to your requested speed.
 * **Pool of signers**: We manage a pool of signers with a multi-dimentionnal replay protection to garanty no stuck transaction.
 * **Transaction batch** Send us more than one transaction in a call.
 All your transactions are executed onchain within a single transaction.
 * **Tracking ID**: When sending a transaction with Rockside, you get it's transaction hash but also a trancking ID.
 Use it to follow the status of your transaction even it's replayed with higher gas price.